Derek Carr’s Chicago Bears Post Was ‘Just Having Fun’ According To His Brother

 Some reports have even said Las Vegas is willing to shell out as much as $30 million a year for two years in order to lure the veteran passer.
 If they are cutting the cord on Derek Carr, they are cutting loose a quarterback who completed 70 percent of his passes and threw 21 touchdowns to just eight interceptions a year ago.

 Those numbers helped him keep his team in the playoff race all the way to the final week of the regular season.
-While David Carr says Derek was kidding about his social media action, it’s a safe bet he would not be happy playing backup to Tom Brady.
+While David Carr says Derek was kidding with his social media update, it’s a safe bet he would not be happy playing backup to Tom Brady.